 User-generated content (UGC) is one of the most powerful tools in your marketing toolbox.

-As you continue building your brand and diving deeper into community marketing, you’ll start to acquire more and more pieces of UGC to help foster brand awareness.
-This content can be anything from written reviews to engaging and authentic videos.
+As you continue building your brand and diving deeper into community marketing, you’ll acquire more pieces of UGC to help foster brand awareness.
+This content can be anything from written reviews, to authentic videos, to memes.

 All of the different examples of UGC embrace one crucial principle: Social proof.